-Dr. Petersen's goal is to translate gene discoveries into clinical application, with respect to improving risk assessment through modeling and studying the impact of genetic testing.
+Dr. Petersen's goal is to translate gene discoveries into clinical application with respect to improving risk assessment through modeling and genetic testing.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 Explore all research studies at Mayo Clinic.

 See the peer-reviewed findings I have published as a result of my research.